wvanzeist/riroriro/paper/paper.md

 ---
-title: 'Riroriro: Simulating gravitational waves and calculating signal-to-noise ratios in Python'
+title: 'Riroriro: Simulating gravitational waves and evaluating their detectability in Python'
 tags:
   - Python
   - astronomy